BlitzyMango/Pong-Game/README.md

 - Pygame
 - Asyncio
 #### Pip installations
-The pip commands below were provided by the pypi.org website, and are not the only way to install these modules.
-Other installation methods are available on other websites, such as the [installation](https://www.pygame.org/wiki/GettingStarted)) page on the pygame.org website.
+This installation method below was provided based on documentation from pypi.org, but other methods exist and can be used to install the necessary modules.
+The [installation](https://www.pygame.org/wiki/GettingStarted)) page on pygame.org, for instance, provides other ways to install and satisfy the pygame module requirement.
 - Shortcut (install both)
 ```
 pip install pygame, asyncio